 The statement of net position and statement of revenues, expenses, and changes in net position are reported using the accrual basis of accounting.
 Under the accrual basis of accounting, revenues are recognized when earned and expenses are recorded when the liability is incurred or economic asset used.
 Revenues, expenses, gains, losses, assets, and liabilities resulting from exchange and exchange like transactions are recognized when the exchange takes place.
 Assessments are levied upon all property within the District and are recognized as revenues in the year for which they are levied.
 At year end, assessments for the following year are recorded as receivables and unearned revenue.
 Grants and similar items are recognized as revenues as soon as all eligibility requirements imposed by the provider are met.
-Special assessments are recorded as revenues when services are provided.
+Special assessments are recorded as revenue when earned.
+Unbilled receivables are recorded as revenues when services are provided.